aishwaryaSudhakar01/8-Week-SQL-Challenge/Case Study #1/README.md

 2. **Number of Days Each Customer Visited the Restaurant**

    - **Problem Statement:** Determine the number of days each customer visited Danny's Diner.
-   - **Business Purpose:** Analyzing visit frequency helps in understanding customer loyalty and visit patterns, which can inform targeted promotions to increase visit frequency.
    - **SQL Functions and Steps:**
      - **COUNT(DISTINCT)**: Count unique visit days per customer.
      - **GROUP BY**: Aggregate the visit data by customer ID.